The Leander ISD District Citizen Advisory Committee Application window is now open!

-If you are interested in learning about other volunteer opportunities that are available throughout the district, please visit our volunteering webpage for details.
+If you are interested in learning about other volunteer opportunities that are available throughout the district, please visit our volunteer webpage for details.
 Thank you for your interest in Leander ISD.

 Bond Oversight Committee (BOC)